sous-chefs/apache2/README.md

 These are general settings used in recipes and templates.
 Default values are noted.

 * `node['apache']['version']` - Specifing 2.4 triggers apache 2.4 support.
 If the platform is known during our test to install 2.4 by default, it will be set to 2.4 for you.
 Otherwise it falls back to 2.2.
+This value should be specified as a string.
 * `node['apache']['listen_addresses']` - Addresses that httpd should listen on.
 Default is any ("*").
 * `node['apache']['listen_ports']` - Ports that httpd should listen on.
 Default is port 80.
 * `node['apache']['contact']` - Value for ServerAdmin directive.
 Default "ops@example.com".